kobepane/Kobe-Pane-Projects/Sudoku-Solver/README.md

 # Sudoku Solver

-A sudoku solver written in Python as a programming project for CS 211 at the University of Oregon.
+A sudoku puzzle solver written in Python as a programming project for CS 211 at the University of Oregon.

 Implemented constraint propagation to apply naked and hiddle single techniques to solve simple puzzles.
 Then added a recursive